jaywarrick/JEX/README.md

 To keep your forked repository up-to-date with changes to the original JEX, termed the "upstream" repository, you need to use the command line git tools.
 See [here](https://help.github.com/articles/syncing-a-fork/) for updating your fork.

 If you are an experienced programmer that would like to be part of the team that develops JEX in a more direct manner, please contact us by creating and "issue" and we'll see if we can't set you up as a "developer" on this repository so you can sync changes directly to the source-code.

+#### How to create a JEX Function

+See [AdjustImage.java](https://github.com/jaywarrick/JEX/blob/master/core/src/main/java/function/plugin/plugins/imageProcessing/AdjustImage.java) for a current template on how to write a JEX funciton.
+In general, we use annotation processing to mark these classes as JEX functions or, more precisely, as classes that implement the JEXPlugin interface.
+Annotations are anything with the "@" symbol preceding them.
+The four types of annotations we use are @Plugin, @InputMarker, @ParameterMarker, @OutputMarker. @Plugin provides information about the function's name, description, and the toolbox is should be placed in. @InputMarker's and @OutputMarkers define the default names and types of database object that are used as inputs and outputs to the function. @ParameterMarker's defines the name, description, order in the user interface, and type of "widget" that should be used to allow the user to enter a value for the parameter.
+The type of the parameter (i.e., a String, Boolean, or Number) is defined by the type of variable (e.g., "String pathToFile;")that is listed in the line directly below the annotation.
+This way of doing things provides a very explicit, compact, and simple way to define function inputs, outputs, and parameters and enables automatic generation of user interfaces for each function.
+Search other functions in folders adjacent to the AdjustImage.java file for examples on different widgets that are available.
+Bascially, there are single-line text boxes, dropdowns, check boxes, file-choosers, and multi-line text boxes/editors intended for entering scripting commands to pass to functions (e.g., for functions that leverage R or Octave).

+Typically to develop such functions, it is easiest to just clone the repository and run JEX from source-code using a java IDE such as eclipse.
+We would suggest creating a folder adjacent to the folder used for the AdjustImage.java function or to add to one of the existing adjacent folders.

 ##### Happy JEXing :-)